 7.12.3 How can I hide SpamSieve's Dock icon?

-To hide SpamSieve's icon from the Dock and the Command-Tab application switcher, follow the instructions below depending on which versions of Mac OS X and SpamSieve you are using.
+To hide SpamSieve's icon from the Dock and the Command-Tab application switcher, follow the instructions below depending on which versions of macOS and SpamSieve you are using.